MatthewJin001/3Ddata/README.md

 ## Overview
 The data in this repository is for the paper “Hand-eye Parameter Estimation Based on 3D Observation of A Single Marker”.
-It includes four sets of hand eye calibration data, i.e., single-marker data and pattern data in eye-in-hand configuration and in eye-to-base configuration.
+It includes four sets of hand-eye calibration data, i.e., single-marker data and pattern data in eye-in-hand and eye-to-base configurations.
 Please refer to the reference article for details.

 ## Setup